 It's flying!

 The cry went up and everyone ceased their conversation and followed the gull's progress as it flew along the shoreline to beyond an inlet tower about a quarter of a mile away.We followed at a relaxed pace, as having seen the bird our levels of anxiety and concern were almost back to normal.
-Other birders, having just arrived hurtled past us, worry writ large on their faces, not wanting to miss the gull but they had no need to worry as it was obvious it was not going anywhere.
+Other birders, having just arrived hurtled past us, anxiety writ large on their faces, not wanting to miss the gull but they had no need to worry as it was obvious it was not going anywhere.

 We got to the required spot and annoyingly the gull flew off again.